-If you open an account in one of the program described in this Brochure, you will pay an asset-based "wrap" fee as described above.
-This "wrap" fee includes the services provided by MSSB, as described in this Brochure, custody of securities and trade execution through MSSB, as well as compensation to any Financial Advisor.
+If you open an account in one of the programs described in this brochure, you will pay us an asset-based fee for investment advisory services, custody of securities and trade execution through MSSB.
 The program fees do not cover:

-- "mark-ups," "mark-downs," and dealer spreads (A) that MSSB or its affiliates may receive when acting as principal in certain transactions where permitted by law or (B) that other broker-dealers may receive when acting as principal in certain transactions effected through MSSB or CGM and/or its affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through MSSB or its affiliates - MSSB account establishment or maintenance fees for its Individual Retirement Accounts ("IRA") and Versatile

-Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time)
+- the costs of investment management fees and other expenses charged by Funds (see below for more details) - "mark-ups," "mark-downs," and dealer spreads (A) that MSSB or its affiliates may receive when acting as principal in certain transactions where permitted by law or (B) that other broker-dealers may receive when acting as principal in certain transactions effected through MSSB and/or its affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through MSSB or its affiliates - MSSB account establishment or maintenance fees for its Individual Retirement Accounts ("IRA") and Versatile Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time)

 - account closing/transfer costs

-- processing fees or
+- processing fees

 - certain other costs or charges that may be imposed by third parties (including, among other things, odd-lot differentials, transfer taxes, foreign custody fees, exchange fees, supplemental transaction fees, regulatory fees and other fees or taxes that may be imposed pursuant to law).